nachocaru/xaprb.com/content/blog/2012-08-20-why-wont-mysql-use-the-best-index-in-a-join.md

 ---
-title: 'Why won&#8217;t MySQL use the best index in a join?'
+title: 'Why won't MySQL use the best index in a join?'
 author: Baron Schwartz
 layout: post
 permalink: /2012/08/20/why-wont-mysql-use-the-best-index-in-a-join/